-Saville Resources’ Hornby project covers the entire Hornby Basin in north-western Nunavut.
+Future Fuels’ Hornby project covers the entire Hornby Basin in north-western Nunavut.
 The company consolidate the district through a series of acquisitions and claim staking leading to a significant land package totalling 3407 km2.
 The Hornby Basin was formed contemporaneously with the world class Athabasca Basin and shares many similar geological characteristics.
 The Basin hosts the Mountain Lake Deposit that was discovered in 1976 and the basin has never been held in its entirety by a single operator since.
-Saville Resources identified this as the last under-explored uranium bearing basin in Canada and believes employing a systematic, basin wide, exploration strategy, the Hornby Basin has potential to host multiple uranium deposits.
+Future Fuels identified this as the last under-explored uranium bearing basin in Canada and believes employing a systematic, basin wide, exploration strategy, the Hornby Basin has potential to host multiple uranium deposits.

 Location